 However, it can be effective for constipation and some midwives use it to help induce labor.
 If you are taking castor oil internally to relieve constipation, begin with 1 tsp in the morning and see if you get the relief you need.
 If not, you can try 2 tsps the following morning.

 This should be totally safe but if you notice increasing pain or digestive discomfort than back off.

 Castor oil packs involve the application of externally administering castor oil to the skin’s surface so that it can slowly be absorbed.
 Castor oil packs have many potential therapeutic uses including the ability to treat the following conditions: (1, 3, 4, 5, 6)

 - Skin conditions such as fungal infections, rashes, acne, warts, callouses, eczema, allergies and other inflammatory skin problems

 - Parasitic infection such as ringworm

 - Liver disorders including cirrhosis

 Castor Oil Promotes Lymphatic Drainage

-How can castor oil treat and possibly cure cancer?
 Castor oil exhibits anti-cancer properties by promoting the lymphatic system to remove the buildup of debris and toxins in the body.
-When the lympathic system is not functioning properly, liquid can accumulate within the network of tubes responsible for filtering bacteria and become stagnant.
+When the lymphatic system is not functioning properly, liquid can accumulate within the network of tubes responsible for filtering bacteria and become stagnant.
 One study found that injecting rats with castor oil helped to suppress tumors which developed as the result of liver damage.
 (1).